Sign In / Sign Out

 A student’s college assumes responsibility for enforcing academic standards and may place on university academic probation any student who has failed to maintain good standing as previously defined.
 For purposes of probation and retention, an individual college may set higher GPA standards.
 A student on academic probation is required to observe any rules or limitations the college may impose as a condition for retention.
 This includes college-established policies regarding continuing probation.

 Co-enrolled Continuing Probation Program

-Select disqualified students may participate in the Co-enrolled Continuing Probation Program at the discretion of their college or school.
+Select disqualified students may participate in the Co-enrolled Continuing Probation program at the discretion of their college or school.
 Under this program, the student takes UNI 220 Academic Refresher plus one ASU course selected by the student’s advisor.
-The student co-enrolls at a Maricopa Community College with a schedule selected in consultation with the ASU advisor.
+The student co-enrolls at a Maricopa County Community College with a schedule selected in consultation with the ASU advisor.
 Upon completion of the term, students with a combined semester cumulative GPA of 2.50 may continue regular enrollment at ASU.
 Parameters regarding the number of co-enrolled hours required are at the discretion of each college or school.